widdowquinn/pyani/docs/quickstart.rst

 3. Conduct ANIm analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Run ANIm on the downloaded genomes, using the command:
+We run ANIm on the downloaded genomes, by issuing the command:

 .. code-block:: bash